berniewu2/Team10-PantryPals/workplan.md

     - Estimate: 6 hours
       - People that have set up webservers using github pages say its easy

- - Setup up the Github repo
-     - Priority: High
-        - We need access to the repo before we can start working
-     - Estimate: 2 hours
-        - Only need to share access and set up/verify CI/CD pipeline

 ### Frontend
  - Convert each JavaFX file into a web app language
    - Priority: High